swiss-seismological-service/scrtdd/README.md

 </pre>
 # Description

-The SCRTDD is a [SeisComP](<https://github.com/SeisComP>) extension module that implements both Real-Time Double-Difference Event relocation and classic offline Multi-Event Double-Difference relocation.
+rtDD is a [SeisComP](<https://github.com/SeisComP>) extension module that implements both Real-Time Double-Difference Event relocation and classic offline Multi-Event Double-Difference relocation.

 The actual methods are based on the paper "Near-Real-Time Double-Difference Event Location Using Long-Term Seismic Archives, with Application to Northern California" by Felix Waldhauser and "A Double-Difference Earthquake Location Algorithm: Method and Application to the Northern Hayward Fault, California" by Waldhauser & Ellsworth.

 The double-difference equation system solver uses [LSQR by Chris Paige, Michael Saunders](<https://web.stanford.edu/group/SOL/software/lsqr/>) and [LSMR by David Fong, Michael Saunders](<https://web.stanford.edu/group/SOL/software/lsmr/>) algorithms from [this](<https://github.com/tvercaut/LSQR-cpp/>) Apache Licensed beautiful implementation by Tom Vercautereen.

-SCRTDD also supports [NonLinLoc by Anthony Lomax](<http://alomax.free.fr/nlloc/>) grid file format alongside the formats natively supported by SeisComP (LOCSAT and libtau).
+rtDD also supports [NonLinLoc by Anthony Lomax](<http://alomax.free.fr/nlloc/>) grid file format alongside the formats natively supported by SeisComP (LOCSAT and libtau).
 A feature that enables 3D velocity models support within the tool.

 ## Compile